Mathnerd314/stroscot/docs/Commentary/Assembly.rst

 Assembly
 ########

 A lot of languages aim for "no runtime overhead".
 But this is unattainable, even C structs and arrays have to use memcpy occasionally.
 Stroscot merely aims to be as fast as C, which means compiling to good C is sufficient.
-But C is somewhat restrictive and assembly can be faster in some cases, so it would be nice to do assembly directly as well.
+But C is somewhat ill-defined and assembly can be faster in some cases, so it would be nice to do assembly directly as well.

 Architectures
 =============